Wingmen (novel): Critical response

-Wingmen received generally positive reviews from literary critics, particularly from those interested in gay literature.
-Upon release, a reviewer from The Advocate felt the novel is "gratifying to read", stating that he doesn't know "what effect it will have on you, but this is probably how it will affect Case's fellow war novelists: Norman Mailer will clench his fists and swear and refuse to believe it, Gore Vidal will say, 'I told you so,' and James Jones will turn over in his grave."
-James Doig Anderson of GLBTRT opined that "Wingman is a wonderful and moving novel" that is "highly recommended to all readers who enjoy great gay fiction."
+Upon its re-release, Wingmen received wider praise.
 Writing for glbtq.com, Eric Patterson summarized Wingmen as "a remarkable and valuable novel.
-Its social and psychological insight, as well as artistry, substantial and impressive as they were when it first was published, have only increased over time".
-He also praised Case's writing style, describing it as "complex, controlled, and austere."
-Bay Area Reporters Jim Provenzano declared that “fans of war stories will prefer this tome, whose focus gets very specific with the details of flying planes and crashing them", summarizing Wingmen as a novel that "reads like postwar fiction of the 1950s, but with a discreet gay affair that does eventually inspire a late dramatic turn of events."
-Gay Book Reviews writer Sirius rated the novel 5+ out of 5 stars, calling it "highly recommended" and "mesmerizing", but criticizing the Scrapbook chapter, which he found "an unnecessary extra. [...]
+Its social and psychological insight, as well as artistry, substantial and impressive as they were when it first was published, have only increased over time.”
+He also praised Case's writing style, defining it as "complex, controlled, and austere."
+Describing it as an “early gem,” James Doig Anderson of GLBTRT opined that "Wingmen is a wonderful and moving novel" that is "highly recommended to all readers who enjoy great gay fiction."
+Bay Area Reporters Jim Provenzano declared that “fans of war stories will prefer this tome, whose focus gets very specific with the details of flying planes and crashing them," summarizing Wingmen as a novel that "reads like postwar fiction of the 1950s, but with a discreet gay affair that does eventually inspire a late dramatic turn of events."
+Alan Chin from the San Francisco Examiner deemed Wingmen "a well-written, exciting, and emotionally touching novel" that is "bound to become a classic in gay literature."
+Gay Book Reviews writer Sirius rated the novel 5+ out of 5 stars, classifying it as "highly recommended" and "mesmerizing," but criticizing the Scrapbook chapter, which he found "an unnecessary extra. [...]
 I wish the book stopped in 1944 at its emotionally high point."

 Commercial performance

 According to Case, Avon Books originally printed and distributed a total of 60,536 copies of Wingmen through the United States in late 1979.
 The novel was considered a commercial disappointment, since by June 30, 1983 only 24,694 of these had sold, which earned him a grand total of US$3,496.10.
-The author believes the unsold copies were recalled and destroyed.
+The author believed the unsold copies were recalled and destroyed.